Canon 300D vs 30D

 The side-by-side display below illustrates the physical size and weight of the Canon 300D and the Canon 30D.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 300D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 30D is notably larger (9 percent) than the Canon 300D.
 Moreover, the 30D is markedly heavier (21 percent) than the 300D.
 In this context, it is worth noting that neither the 300D nor the 30D are weather-sealed.